United Arab Emirates Air Force: Retired

 Previous aircraft operated by the Air Force were the Dassault Mirage 5, Boeing 707, Aeritalia G.222, CASA C-212, SF.260T, Hawker Hunter, Alouette III, SA 342 Gazelle, Bölkow Bo 105, Bell 206 & Bell 214 helicopter.

 Future equipment

-Future programs include the Next-Generation Fighter, request for proposals has been sent to Boeing F/A-18 Super Hornet, Dassault Rafale, Eurofighter Typhoon, Lockheed Martin F-35A Lightning II and Sukhoi Su-57.
+As of 2019, multiple investigations for a UAE Next-Generation Fighter were initiated, request for proposals were sent to Boeing F/A-18 Super Hornet, Dassault Rafale, Eurofighter Typhoon, Lockheed Martin F-35A Lightning II and Sukhoi Su-57.

-On 3 December 2021 it was announced that the UAE had signed an order for 80 Rafale F4s, 1st received at 30 January 2025.
+On 3 December 2021, it was announced that the UAE had signed an order for 80 Rafale F4s, with the first aircraft slated to be received in January 2025.
+In April 2026 the UAE withdrew from co-financing the Rafale F5 upgrade program (estimated at €3.5–5 billion) and the Rafale order for 80 aircraft became less certain.